Brexit: Cross Border Disputes and Enforcement of Foreign Judgments

 What should I consider if I am still negotiating a contract with a counterparty in the UK with regard to my prospects of being able to enforce a judgment on foot of that contract?

-If you are still negotiating your arrangements with a counterparty, but fear for the prospects in the future of enforcement of an Irish judgment in the UK, or vice versa, you should endeavor to defer concluding your agreement until at least 1 April 2019 and include an exclusive jurisdiction clause.
+If you are still negotiating your arrangements with a counterparty, but fear for the prospects in the future of enforcement of an Irish judgment in the UK, or vice versa, you should endeavor to defer concluding your agreement until at least the day after the UK accedes to the Hague Convention, and include an exclusive jurisdiction clause.
 If the counterparty has assets in other jurisdictions and you would like to preserve the option of additionally enforcing a judgment in another EU or EFTA country, you should consider including an exclusive jurisdiction clause in favour of Ireland or another EU Member State, so that you can avail of the Brussels Regime.

 What if I already have a judgment and I want to enforce it in the UK?

 The Brussels Recast Regulation will continue to apply to the recognition and enforcement in the UK of judgments given in proceedings commenced prior to 31 December 2020 if the Withdrawal Agreement comes into effect.